 With Items Model¶

 with items section to process a list of items in a task.
-The task will iterate thru each
+The task will iterate through

-item and request an action execution for each item.
-By default, all the items will be processed at
+each item and request an action execution for each item.
+By default, all the items will be processed

 concurrency is specified, the number of items up to the concurrency value